teddybear082/UGVR/README.md

 # CREDITS

--Decacis for inventing a way to easily inject XR Origin into camera for Godot 4 3D games
+-Decacis for inventing a way to easily inject XR Origin into camera for Godot 4 3D games.
+Check out Decacis's game BadaBoom on Oculus AppLab: https://meta.com/experiences/5816419461787331/

--JulianTodd and Decacis for figuring out a way for 2D UI in 3D games to work "universally" in VR with input, and Bastiaan Olij for a fix to get CanvasLayer elements to appear in VR as well as code for example of CharacterBody3D driven XR origin
+-JulianTodd and Decacis for figuring out a way for 2D UI in 3D games to work "universally" in VR with input, and Bastiaan Olij for a fix to get CanvasLayer elements to appear in VR as well as code for example of CharacterBody3D driven XR origin.
+Check out JulianTodd's game TunnelVR on Sidequest: https://sidequestvr.com/app/1630/tunnelvr

 -Godot XR Tools team - going to be heavily leveraging scripts from Godot XR Tools

+ -Check out MalcolmNixon's Youtube here: https://www.youtube.com/@MalcolmANixon

+ -Check out Bastiaan Olij's Youtube here: https://www.youtube.com/c/BastiaanOlij

+ -Check out DigitalNightmare's Steam Page here: https://store.steampowered.com/developer/DNeU and Youtube here: https://www.youtube.com/@DigitalN8m4r3

--Praydog for concept of universal VR mod (for Unreal Engine) and providing advice about potential methods to display 2D UI in VR
+-Praydog for concept of universal VR mod (for Unreal Engine - UEVR) and providing advice about potential methods to display 2D UI in VR